 Spain has one of the best cuisines in the world.
 When you think about Spanish cities with the best food, San Sebastian (or Donostia to the Basque) comes foremost to mind.
 It’s known for its excellent cuisine and boasts the highest concentration of Michelin-starred restaurants in Spain.

-We love the variety and informality of these bar snacks so it was important for us to find the best pintxos restaurants in San Sebastian.
-This list of eleven consists mostly of bars specializing in pintxos, but it includes good tapas bars, sidrerias, and pastelerias as well.
+We love the variety and informality of these bar snacks so it was important for us to find the best pintxos in San Sebastian.
+This list of eleven consists mostly of pintxos bars, but it includes other San Sebastian restaurants as well like tapas bars, sidrerias, and pastelerias.

 Save This on Pinterest!